 The overall appearance looks similar to Sennheiser HD 25-1, with small ear-cups but very good to block out ambient sound.
 Ear-pads are also rotatable, and the headband is very flexible, making them very durable.
 Same with HD-25, it is very lightweight and effortless to transfer it between gigs.

-If you want a studio and DJ headphones in one, then the DT 1350 is an excellent option.
+If you want DJ headphones that will do an equally well job in the studio, then the DT 1350 is an excellent option.

 Conclusion: The Tesla technology offers low levels of distortion, the build is high quality, the pair is portable, very durable, and I can’t find any reason not to take this headphone seriously.
 I would personally add that I love the design and look of DT 1350.
 You wouldn’t be disappointed if you decide to purchase it, it’s perfect.